SwissTierrasColombia/Asistente-LADM-COL/README_en.md

    - GNU/Linux
    - macOS (limited support)
  - Base software:
-   - QGIS v3.16.x-Hannover or higher.
+   - QGIS v3.22.1 Białowieża or higher.
    - Java v1.8.
    - PostgreSQL 9.5 or higher (PostgreSQL 10, 11 or 12 work as well).
    - PostGIS 2.4 or higher.